EFPA Statutes as revised in Istanbul 2011

 12.3.
-The General Assembly concludes the nomination of applications for membership, expulsion from membership, as well as nomination and recall of affiliates.
+The General Assembly concludes the nomination of applications for membership, expulsion from membership, as well as nomination and recall of Affiliates and Associate Members.

 12.4.
 The General Assembly considers the accounts of the Federation and approves them.
-The accounts of the Federation should be circulated in full to Member Associations with the final agenda, not later than six weeks before the opening date of the General Assembly (10.5).
+The accounts of the Federation should be circulated in full to Member Associations with the final agenda, not later than two weeks before the opening date of the General Assembly.

 12.5.
 The General Assembly fixes the fees in accordance with the financial regulations.

 12.6.
-The General Assembly decides upon the activity plan and the budget for the next period.
+The General Assembly decides upon the Activity Agenda and the budget for the next period.

 12.7.
 The General Assembly elects a President, a Secretary General and a Treasurer and the other members of the Executive Council.
 The General Assembly can discharge any of them.